Hazel (band): Post-dissolution

 As of 2005, Nemo performs with Tara Jane O'Neil and works as a bicycle activist in Portland.
 Krebs, also living in Portland, teaches guitar and performs with a wide assortment of ensembles.
 Bleyle, now based in Los Angeles, continues to perform around the United States, including reunion shows with punk band Team Dresch; Family Outing, a duo with her brother Allen; touring with Amy Ray of the Indigo Girls; and singing jazz standards in L.A. dives.
 Smith was the founding principal of Validus Preparatory Academy, a public high school in The Bronx, New York.
 He was the principal of Beacon High School in New York City from 2020 until 2023.

+In 2013, Hazel was named in the Oregon Music Hall of Fame.